jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Stack your skills.** If you want to be extraordinary, you have two paths: 1) Become the best at one specific thing, 2) Become very good (top 10%) at three or more things.
 The first strategy is difficult to the point of near impossibility.
 Few people will ever play in the NBA or make a platinum album.
 The second strategy is fairly easy.
 Everyone has at least a few areas in which they could be in the top 10% with some effort.
 At least one of the skills in your mixture should involve communication, either written or verbal.

 - **Give yourself the liberty to fail.** Some failure in life is inevitable.
 It is impossible to live without failing at something.
 Unless you live so cautiously that you might as well not have lived at all - in which case you fail by default.
+Most failures are one-time costs.
+Most regrets are recurring costs.

 - **Success comes at a cost.** Everything in life is a trade-off.
 Do you want to spend two extra hours at work each day rather than with your kids?
 Do you want to put your career ahead of your marriage?
 Do you want to wake up early and go to the gym when you feel like sleeping in?
 Success in one area is often tied to failure in another area, especially at the extreme end of performance.
 The more extreme the greatness, the longer the shadow it casts.

 - **Do not worry about who gets the credit.** It is amazing what can be achieved if you don't care who gets the credit.

 - **Rejection is given.** It is not personal.
 It is about your product or your application.
 Carry on until luck finds you.
 Keep pushing forward.

+- **When wrong, Apologize.** Don’t justify your actions.
+Admit that you screwed up.
+To make mistakes is human.
+To own your mistakes is divine.
+Mistakes become harder to correct the longer they linger.
+Apologize quickly, specifically & sincerely.

+- **Ask for what you want.** You can’t get what you don’t ask for.
+You’ll get a yes or a know.
+Don't ask, don't get.

 #### **Money**

 - **Money only solves your money problems.** Not all your problems.
 A calm mind, a fit body and house full of love can’t be bought.
 They are things that need to be earned.

+- **Real wealth is not about money.** Real wealth is not having to spend time with jerks.
+Not being locked into status games.
+Not feeling like you have to say yes.
+Not worrying about others claiming your time and energy.
+Real wealth is about freedom.

 #### **Learning**

 - **It is ok to not finish a book.** Don't grind through pages and pages of books.
 Read what you like.
 There are more books published every year than you can even read in your entire lifetime.
 It is ok to quit on a book and move to a different one.

-- **Focus on the learning.** Do not crave for seek early career success!
+- **Focus on the learning.** Do not crave or seek early career success!
 Instead of trying to impress others with your title or your pay, focus on what you learn, who you help and what habits and skills you develop.

 - **Teaching is the best way of learning.** If you really want to learn a topic, then “teach” it.
 Write a book.
 Teach a class.
 Build a product.
 Start a company.
 The act of making something will force you to learn more deeply than reading ever will.

-#### **Moral Values**
+#### **Emotions & Moral Values**

 - **Do the right thing.** No matter what don't compromise on your ethics.
 You would not repent it.
 Always do the right thing.

+- **Being angry is never the answer.** Control your anger.
+So it does not control you.
+Anger seldom brings you anything good.
+It obstructs your rational thought process.
+Don't respond or act when you are angry.
+Breathe in.
+Let it go.
+Act once your anger subsides.

 #### **Time**